gjoseph92/stackstac/README.md

 pip install stackstac
 ```

+Windows notes:

+It is a good idea to use anaconda to handle installing rasterio on Windows.
+There is considerably more pain involved with GDAL-type installations using pip.
+Then `pip install stackstac`.

 ## Things `stackstac` does for you:

 * Figure out the geospatial parameters from the STAC metadata (if possible): a coordinate reference system, resolution, and bounding box.